intellij-rust/intellij-rust/CONTRIBUTING.md

 # Pull requests best practices

 It's much easier to review small, focused pull requests.
-So if you can split your changes into several chunks then please do it.
-There is no such thing as a too small pull request.
+If you can split your changes into several pull requests then please do it.
+There is no such thing as a "too small" pull request.

 Here is my typical workflow for submitting a pull request, but you don't need to follow it exactly.